rails/commands/README.md

 Usage
 -----

-When your console boots, it'll automatically have a `commands` object instantiated (aliased to `c`).
+When your console boots, it'll automatically have a `commands` object instantiated.
 The following methods are delegated to this object: rake, test, generate, destroy, update.
 It's used like this:

     > generate "scaffold post title:string"
     > rake "db:migrate"